-Getting the ETIAS from Venezuela will take just a few minutes in most cases and up to 72 hours.
+Getting the ETIAS from Venezuela will take just a few minutes in most cases or up to 72 hours.
 The screening process that takes place after submission is automated and consists of checking the provided information against some databases, including Interpol and Europol.

-In case the ETIAS is denied, travelers will be informed of the reason via email and will have the option to appeal.
+In case the ETIAS is denied, travellers will be informed of the reason via email and will have the option to appeal.
 In most cases, applicants will need to provide additional documentation and their ETIAS will be approved.

 The appeal will be made towards the individual country mentioned in the ETIAS application.
-If after the appeal the ETIAS is still denied, applicants will have the right to requested additional information regarding the reason for the denial.
+If after the appeal an ETIAS is still denied, applicants will have the right to requested additional information regarding the reason for the denial.